gmag11/QuickDebug/README.md

 - Source file name, function name and line number: It shows exactly where every log message comes from.
 - Colours: It allows you to see the log messages in different colours.
 By default it uses colours from ESP32 SDK.
 - Tag: It allows you to filter log messages by tag.
 This is included in native ESP32 log fatures but not in ESP8266.
+- Individual tags debug level may be decreased.

 For code simplicity, ESP32 and ESP8266 output format are slightly different.